All good things...

 The number of Nishika cameras manafactured seems to greatly exceed the number that were sold while the company was still in business.

-To this day the camera is widely available in NOS condition even though it hasn't been made for 15 years!
+To this day the camera is widely available in NOS condition even though it hasn't been made for over 20 years!

 When the Nishika lab closed down, 3D Image Technologies briefly reversed its policy of not processing pictures taken with 4